twhl-community/halflife-unified-sdk/README.md

 The source code for the C# tools can be found [here](docs/README.md#developer-resources)

 The map decompiler can be found [here](docs/README.md#developer-resources)

+# Documentation

+See [docs/README.md](docs/README.md) for a list of documentation, resources and tutorials.

 ## Documentation format